oschrenk/notes/spring.md

 	- Type2: Setter Injection
 	- Type3: Constructor Injection

-Dependeny Injection is a form IoC (Inversion of COntrol) that removes explicit dependence on container API.
+Dependency Injection is a form IoC (Inversion of COntrol) that removes explicit dependence on container API.
 Java methods are used to inject dependencies
 - application code is easier to test.
-Beans have simple, core Java properties and method whhich are easy to test.
+Beans have simple, core Java properties and method which are easy to test.
 - explicit dependencies.
 All objects needed for execution of a method are known without reading the code.

 `BeanFactory` to create objects, two modes